Fayed12/react-mastery-lab-55-projects/project-14-planora-task-management-app/README.md

 * projects page contain categories section that can from it manage all categories in all tasks, user can create new category with [title - description - stars]

 * in project user can link other users to his project and give them access to edit or view only, you can remove or add

+* user can add his own categories but if no cats and he need to add one to task he must create one first

 * EX: edit==> userIdOne, view ==> userIdTwo....